 1. Open Terminal

 Cache Hit Ratio

 Caching statistics are highly variable between websites, entirely dependent on the amount and type of content being served.
-We suggest to obtain a baseline cache hit ratio and compare scores relative to that to determine changes in performance.
-The baseline miss ratio should be drawn over a long enough period of time as to include expected traffic levels and numerous cycles of purges.
+We suggest obtaining a baseline cache hit ratio and compare scores relative to that to determine changes in performance.
+The baseline miss ratio should be drawn over a long enough period of time to include expected traffic levels and numerous cycles of purges.
 Usually, this is at least a week.